-It's holiday time and many families will celebrate by spending time together, eating lots of food and buying too many gifts.
+It's holiday time and many families will celebrate by spending time together (though likely in much smaller gatherings), eating lots of food and buying too many gifts.

 Although December has become the most commercialized time of year, this time of year doesn’t have to be about spending too much money on things your kids and the planet don’t need.

-Think about what it would feel like if, during this season of giving, you taught your kids the importance of giving back to nature, helping them adopt some new nature-based habits and traditions along the way.
+Think about what it would feel like during this season of giving if you taught your kids the importance of giving back to nature, helping them adopt some new nature-based habits and traditions along the way.

 If your family’s holiday traditions could use a little less materialism and a little more inspiration from nature, try out these alternatives to celebrating the season—and nature.